ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 Our implementation of [Poseidon hash](https://eprint.iacr.org/2019/458.pdf) is implemented in accordance with the optimized [Filecoin version](https://spec.filecoin.io/algorithms/crypto/poseidon/).

-Let understand how Poseidon hash works.
+Let's understand how Poseidon hash works.

 ### Initialization